 3 Put the attached indication sticker on the room name indication plate.
+In case of serial type

 Put the sticker on the center of the frame.

 Write the room name in the frame of the sticker with a ball point pen or a felt-tip pen (oil-base).